Joy-less/Embers/Source/Embers/Documentation.md

 ```
 ```
 Math::PI
-	A constant containing 17 digits of pi.
+	A float containing 17 digits of pi.

 Math::E
-	A constant containing 17 digits of e.
+	A float containing 17 digits of e.

 Math.sqrt(number)
 	Returns the square root of the number.